 - Infection of the gland may occur causing redness and pain.
 This may develop into a ball of infection and pus (an abscess) and make you feel quite unwell.

 Some people with salivary gland stones have no symptoms at all.
 A stone may be found by chance on an X-ray picture taken for another reason.

 Are any tests needed?

-- A scan such as a CT scan, ultrasound scan or MRI scan.
+- A different type of scan such as a CT scan or MRI scan.